 If your parrot rubs its beak against the perch in its cage, that’s usually for grooming purposes.
 The perch offers a steady surface for grinding off food, seed shells, or other debris from its face or beak.

-It also allows the bird easy reach with its feet, should it need to be more detailed with the cleaning process.
+It gives the parrot easy reach with its feet, should it need to be more detailed with the cleaning process.
 In the wild, this behavior would be used on tree branches.
 The perch is an easy substitute.

 The parrot may also be trying to prevent its beak from growing overly long.